-Squats like any exercise you participate has its injury risks, therefore, it is important we perform the correct squat biomechanics (Chandler et al).
-Not only will performing the correct squat biomechanics keep you injury free it will also allow you to perform a GREAT squat, hit the musculature we want and avoid overloading of particular structures susceptible to injury.
+Squats like any exercise you participate in have their injury risks, therefore, it is important we perform the correct squat biomechanics (Chandler et al.).
+Not only will performing the correct squat biomechanics keep you injury-free it will also allow you to perform a GREAT squat, hit the musculature you want and avoid overloading particular structures susceptible to injury.

 Things we need to be aware of when squatting to keep away from common faults…

-1) Make sure lumbar extension is not lost when squatting as this can increase the chances of back injury (not rounding at the bottom of the squat also known as butt winking).
+- The lumbar extension is not lost when squatting as this can increase the chances of back injury (not rounding at the bottom of the squat also known as butt winking)

-2) Make sure your knees DON’T track inside of your feet (valgus knees).
+- The knees DON’T track inside of your feet (valgus knees)

-3) Make sure you reach at least parallel in a squat (providing you have the mobility to do so).
+- (At least) Parallel legs in a squat (providing you have the mobility to do so)

-4) Make sure full hip extension is performed at the top of the squat.
-Hip extension is one of the most important movements in a squat, with glute activation being 80-120% of muscle voluntary contraction (MVC) in the concentric phase of the exercise (rising up), compared to 20-30% MVC in the eccentric phase (lowering).
+- Full hip extension is performed at the top of the squat.
+Hip extension is one of the most important movements in a squat, with glute activation being 80-120% of muscle voluntary contraction (MVC) in the concentric phase of the exercise (rising up), compared to 20-30% MVC in the eccentric phase (lowering)

-5) Heels need to be kept on the ground at all times.
+- Heels are kept on the ground at all times

-6) Stability and mobility of the joint is very important when performing a squat.
-These need to be balanced to allow the joint to move through full available range of motion and for the surrounding muscles to stabilise this movement, to avoid any injury (Contereas 2013, Glassman 2002, Cressay 2014 and DeBell 2014).
+- The stability and mobility of the joint are very important when performing a squat.
+These need to be balanced to allow the joint to move through the full available range of motion and for the surrounding muscles to stabilise this movement, to avoid any injury (Contereas 2013, Glassman 2002, Cressay 2014, and DeBell 2014).

 Are you performing these movements when squatting?

 Or are you turning these into common faults?
-Every time you perform a squat and perform one of this common faults incorrect squat biomechanics is increasing your risk of injury.
+Every time you perform a squat and perform one of these common faults incorrect squat biomechanics is increasing your risk of injury.

-Already previously mentioned, everyone squats differently due to our anatomical make up.
+As previously mentioned, everyone squats differently due to our anatomical make-up.
 Our bony anatomy will dictate whether we are a narrow squatter or a wide squatter, the rest of our squat is determined by our stability and mobility (DeBell 2014).
-Due to this we need to ensure our stability and mobility when performing the squat is on top form to avoid any chances of injury.
+Due to this, we need to ensure our stability and mobility when performing the squat on top form to avoid any chances of injury.
 Just because you’re squatting with a narrow stance doesn’t mean you’re squatting wrong.
-You maybe squatting incorrectly if you’re not following some of the guidelines previously mentioned.
+You may be squatting incorrectly if you’re not following some of the guidelines previously mentioned.

 A common fault is the butt wink.
-Ever being told you are butt winking and not known what this is?
+Ever been told you are butt winking and not know what this is?
 This is basically when you lose your neutral lumbar spine.
-This is very common in squatters, increasing your chance of lower back injury due to compressive and shearing forces on the spine (Contreras 2013 and Chandler et al).
+This is very common in squatters, increasing your chance of lower back injury due to compressive and shearing forces on the spine (Contreras 2013 and Chandler et al. 2009).
 This is where your pelvis posteriorly tilts causing your spine to be forced into lumbar flexion.
-This movement occurs when hip range is at the athlete’s limits, putting athletes at risk of disc herniation and damaging of spinal ligaments.
+This movement occurs when the hip range is at the athlete’s limits, putting athletes at risk of disc herniation and damaging spinal ligaments.